hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/terminology.md

 # Versioning of Terminology

-CodeSystem resources can be versioned as described in the FHIR specification [here](http://hl7.org/fhir/codesystem.html#versioning).
-Similarly ValueSet and ConceptMap resources that are defined with a versioned CodeSystem can also be versioned.
+Code systems can be versioned as described in the FHIR specification [here](http://hl7.org/fhir/codesystem.html#versioning).
+Similarly, value sets and concept maps that are defined with a versioned code system can also be versioned.

-Versions of a given CodeSystem, ValueSet or ConceptMap are differentiated from each other by the CodeSystem.version, ValueSet.version and ConceptMap.version properties respectively.
-Each version of a given CodeSystem, ValueSet and ConceptMap resource will have a separate resource entity.
+Versions of a given code system, value set or concept map are differentiated from each other by the CodeSystem.version, ValueSet.version and ConceptMap.version properties respectively.
+Each version of a given code system, value set and concept map will have a separate resource entity.
+This version should not be confused with the resource version (i.e. Resource.meta.versionId).

 When queries or operations are requested with a specific CodeSystem, ValueSet, or ConceptMap url and version specified, the JPA Server will act on the resource(s) specified by or linked to the version.
 If the same request is submitted with no version specified, the JPA Server will instead act on the current (i.e. most recently updated) version of the resource identified by the URL.